-EverEarth Inflatable Pool: Looks like a regular blow up pool but it’s made of TPU (Thermoplastic polyurethane) which according to EverEarth is biodegradable and phthalate free.
+This is more like a semi-splash pad blanket but it’s made of TPU (Thermoplastic polyurethane) which according to EverEarth is biodegradable and phthalate-free.
 They also have a full line of pool toys, inflatables, swimmies, and rafts.
 Woo!
 Check out their website for the selection.
 I don’t think these are available just yet but as soon as they are I’ll update and let you know where to find them.
 I have to thank Inhabitots for the find – thanks!

-Molded Plastic Pools: This is your typical and least expensive option if you’re looking to go with something PVC and phthalate free.
-You can typically find these anywhere, including grocery stores, toy stores and department stores like, Target and Wal Mart.
+This is your typical and least expensive option if you’re looking to go with something PVC and phthalate-free.
+You can typically find these anywhere, including grocery stores, toy stores, and department stores like Target and Wal-Mart.
 They range from $8 to $20 depending on the size.
-They’re generally made of LDPE (low density polyethylene, which is #4 on the recycling scale).
+They’re generally made of LDPE (low-density polyethylene, which is #4 on the recycling scale).
 Sometimes they have a recycling code on them, and sometimes they don’t.
 But they are a good option if you’re looking for something inexpensive and fun.
 The only drawback to these is that they tend to be a pain to empty, but that’s a pretty low con to deal with for the price.

 Little Tikes Butterfly Beach Sand and Wading Pool: This is a really cute, fun option for smaller toddlers.
 The pool is somewhat small, so use would be limited, but if you really wanted to, you could fill both sides with water for more pool room.
 Sometimes though, all kids need is just a little bit of water to have a lot of fun.
 I also like that you can fold it up when it’s not in use and that there’s an umbrella to give the kids some shade on a hot day.
 Little Tikes products are made of polypropylene (#5 plastic), which is recyclable in nearly all areas and Little Tikes products hold their value really well, so when you’re done with it, you could sell it to recoup your cost or donate it.